ENCODE-DCC/croo/docs/OUT_DEF_JSON.md

 ## Task graph

 Optionally, you can define inputs (see the above `"inputs"` JSON object) to show them in a task graph as starting nodes.
 Otherwise, the task graph will not show any inputs.
-Croo is an output organize so that it does not modify those inputs.
-The same mechanics apply to the scatter indices for multi-dimensional `File` inputs (e.g. `Array[Array[File]]` -> `i, j`).
+Croo is an output organize so that it does not modify (e.g. presigning bucket URLs) those inputs.

+For the scatter indices, the same mechanics apply to multi-dimensional `File` inputs (e.g. `Array[Array[File]]` -> `i, j`).
 Each dimension's index is converted into inline expression variables `i`, `j` and `k` up to 3 dimesions.

 We have another JSON object for task graph's template (see the above "task_graph_template" JSON object).
-This template JSON will be converted into a Graphviz DOT.
+This template JSON will be converted into an equivalent Graphviz DOT.
 Any key/value pair will be converted into `KEY = VAL;` in a DOT, recursively for JSON in JSON.
 A key with a value `None` or `null` will be converted into `KEY;` alone.
 An equivalent DOT template converted from the above `"task_graph_template"` JSON object looks like the following.
-This is useful to define default style for all tasks.
-Individual output's style can be defined in `"node"`.
+This is useful to define default style for all tasks while individual task-output's style can be defined in `"node"`.

 ```dot
 digraph D {